 According to an article by Net Imperative, the 2019 Super Bowl in-game expenditure number was US$382m.
 This would be the third-largest amount in history, trailing only the 2017 and 2018 games.
 There was a total of 49 minutes, 45 seconds of national commercial time from paying sponsors, the NFL and CBS-owned networks.
 Taking the exchange rate of around R14.44 to the US dollar at the time of writing, that’s a R5.5bn dent in the combined Super Bowl marketing budgets of the brands that were showcased.
 Audience size divided by media cost would give you some idea of what the value of underwhelmed eyeballs was.

 The past weeks have been filled with pitches at the agency I’m currently at, involvement in a music album launch and trips to Pretoria.
 All are a curious case of people and behaviours, and those “wow, that’s different” thoughts.

 But that’s a Cannes of words for Episode 4.

 Siwelile Thusi (@Siwe_Thusi) is a qualified South African chartered-accountant-turned-creative-strategist at FCB Africa and a working photographer.
-She has three years’ experience in strategic planning on some of South Africa’s big brands in different categories and industries in the ATL space.
+Since mid-2015, she’s been in strategic planning, working on some of South Africa’s big brands in different categories and industries in the ATL space.
 She contributes the monthly column “An Accountant in Adland” — exploring where, when and how the two ‘disciplines’ overlap… and why they should! — to MarkLives.com.

 — One subscription form, three newsletters: sign up now for the MarkLives newsletter, including Ramify headlines; The Interlocker, our new monthly comms-focused mailer; and Brands & Branding, launching soon!